DemyanKalinchuk/Petstore-java-rest-crud-framework/README.md

 ## Assertions model

-- **Tests contain no assertions.** They call **Steps** only.
+- **smokeTests contain no assertions.** They call **Steps** only.
 - Each **Step** extends `BaseSoftAssert`, performs **SoftAssert** checks on the response (e.g., `"code" == 200`, field equality), and calls `assertAll()` **inside the step**.
-- Keeps tests concise and pushes validation closer to the reusable logic.
+- Keeps smokeTests concise and pushes validation closer to the reusable logic.

 ---